 Social proof is a psychological phenomenon where people are more likely to buy a product if they see other people using and enjoying it.
 Many businesses add testimonial pages and positive customer reviews to their websites to build social proof.
 While this tactic is excellent for enticing curious consumers on your site, you can create social proof online through your social media profiles.

-For example, if a customer writes a glowing review of your business and tags you, share it on your profile and thank them for their feedback.
+For example, if a customer writes a glowing review of your business and tags you, share it on your profile; you should also thank them for their feedback.
 When people find your profile, they’ll see what others are saying about your business.

 If your content marketing strategy involves writing guest posts for other publications, share these posts for additional social proof.
 If someone sees your guest post on a site they already follow and trust, they’ll automatically have confidence in your brand.